MahmoudFakhry/STTFN-Model/README.md

 The second formula, which then produces the final STTFN output prediction, uses the calculated weight parameters to find the most accurate estimation of the combined CNN outputs.

+# STARFM: What is it?

+StarFM is an established baseline model we are comparing STTFN’s performance with in terms of  RMSE and SSIM.
+The model functions the same as the model listed in the original repo (https://github.com/nmileva/starfm4py), including use of the same parameters’ values.

+For testing, we put the StarFM model inside a class to substantiate instances and make the model’s parameters part of its class.

 # Using the .ipnyb

 We encourage anyone looking to try out the .ipnyb file, though if you don't have access to University-level HPC Clusters, then the L4 GPU on the Google Colab should work just fine for this purpose.